 Tunisia.
 What a fascinating country it is.

 I only scratched the surface having spent a mere two nights in Tunis, the capital back in November 2012.
 There’s a quiet confidence that underlies the population of the city and, although I say it as someone who doesn’t speak Arabic and therefore can’t detect any dissent or negative feelings, there seems to be a certain optimism too.
 And certainly from the people I spoke with during my stay.
 And dare I say it, but there’s still a revolution going on.
-People are expressing themselves in a number if different ways.
+People are expressing themselves in a number of different ways.

 I’ll state some examples to illustrate.
 The young lady at the bar I happened to visit; sitting alone but confident in herself, drinking a glass of lager.
-Remember, this is still essentially a Muslim country.

 The two young guys walking arm in arm.
 I don’t know, and I couldn’t tell, but I was told by, Issam, a friend I met, that they were gay.
 And remember, this is still a fairly conservative country.

-Ben Ali the former dictator has gone after 23 years of iron rule.
+Ben Ali, the former dictator, has gone after 23 years of iron rule.
 The people are expressing themselves in ways that would never have previously been allowed.

 Locals are not allowed to drink alcohol outside.
 Tourists will be served but it is an offence to serve residents.
 Again, one of those quirks.
 It may or may not change.
-There are pressures from conservative parts to curtail certain gained freedoms.
+There are pressures from some conservative parts to curtail certain gained freedoms.
 I was shown some posters on tram stop shelters extolling the virtues of a certain type of conservatism.

 There is, in any case, freedom of debate in parliament.
-And I have left Tunis after this briefest of visits with a positive feeling and a genuine feeling of being made welcome by the many people I met whether they be in the bars, my hotel (Ibis, which I can definitely recommend), metro ticket office staff, taxi drivers, or residents.
-And I also have an optimism for their future.
+And I have left Tunis after this briefest of visits with a positive feeling and a genuine feeling of being made welcome by the many people I met – whether they were in the bars, my hotel (Ibis, which I can definitely recommend), metro ticket office staff, taxi drivers, or residents.
+And I also have optimism for their future.

-Today, my first full day in Tunis, has been a mixed bag of weather.
+Today, my first full day in Tunis has been a mixed bag of weather.
 Started dry, then it poured with rain, very heavy at times, thunder and lightening eventually clearing with some blue skies.

 I hadn’t brought any wet weather gear with me.
 I had packed two coats as it was cold leaving the UK and it was going to be cold on my return.